 The determined challenge by Australia to wrest the America's Cup from the United States is progressing rapidly - on two continents.

-The determined challenge by Australia to wrest the America's Cup from the United States is progressing rapidly - on two continents.
+Background: The determined challenge by Australia to wrest the America's Cup from the United States is progressing rapidly - on two continents.
 In the United States, the challenger itself, the 12-metre yacht Southern Cross, is preparing for the run-up series against the French entry, France.
 And in the United Kingdom the sails which could make or break the Australian challenge have been made and packed for despatch to the United States.

 The sail was by Miller and Whitworth at Tichfield, near Southampton.
 The sailmaking firm involved is run by an expert - John Oakley, Britain's Soling helmsman at the lat Olympic Games.